 Jones stretched his body and yawned for a few minutes before he got off the bed and also knelt beside it to talk to God.
 “Lord, you know I dread special days like today.
 They always don’t turn out right.
 But for all it is worth, let today count for everything special.
 Amen”.

 Lianna usually sang about 8 – 10 songs each night.
 Most were covers of her favorite songs, both French and English.
 But she had also written a hand-full too.
-Once she was done performing, she would quickly slip away through the stage door to the dressing room, where she sat down to rest and savour her experience for a while before leaving through the back door.
+Once she was done performing, she would quickly slip away through the stage door to the dressing room, where she sat down to rest and savor her experience for a while before leaving through the back door.
 She never entertained conversations with the customers, although the always pushed for it.
 She felt that would be very unprofessional.

 One night, after Lianna had finished performing and gotten off the stage, Jones decided to perform a song.
 He had come with his Gibson SJ200 steel-string acoustic guitar.
 He sat on the Rockville portable performers chair and drew the Shure microphone a little closer to himself.
-“Isn’t she amazing” Jones said, and then he struck a few strings and began singing “tout ce que je souhaite pour” the first hit-single off “amor sur les ailes”.
+“Isn’t she amazing?”
+Jones said, and then he struck a few strings and began singing “tout ce que je souhaite pour” the first hit-single off “amor sur les ailes”.
 It wasn’t long before Lianna’s ears were glued to his singing.
 As he sang on, her eyes got as big as saucers.
 That was one of her favorites she had sung that night.
 “His voice sounds exactly like Jones Jean-Claude” Lianna spoke out loud and then quickly ran toward the door, drawing the curtain aside a little so she could take a peep.
-“That has to be Jones Jean-Claude” Lianna repeated, and then her heart beat suddenly accelerated and her hands began to sweat.
+“That has to be Jones Jean-Claude” Lianna repeated, and then her heartbeat suddenly accelerated and her hands began to sweat.
 While singing, he already knew he had blown his cover by throwing himself on stage.
 Most of the “little crowd” was already aware he was Jones the lead man of “Feu de l’amour”.
-After he was done signing, Jones received a standing ovation, he responded with a smile, then walked off the stage and out the front door.
-Lianna ran out as fast as she could through the backdoor to catch up with him.
+After he was done with the signing, Jones received a standing ovation, he responded with a smile, then walked off the stage and out the front door.
+Lianna ran out as fast as she could through the back door to catch up with him.
 She bumped into him just before he could reach for the door of his car.